-(1) Except as provided in the following paragraph, all "mass gatherings" of more than five (5) individuals are prohibited.
-"Mass gatherings" in which individuals gather in vehicles are permitted so long as the gathering is limited to forty (40) vehicles, no food or drinks are sold at the gathering, and all individuals remain in their vehicles.

-(2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions:

-a.
-All "essential businesses," excluding those defined as a "retail space," may operate but must limit operations to only those absolutely necessary to carry out essential functions.

-b.
-"Essential businesses" identified as a "retail space" may operate but may not exceed 25% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.

-c.
-"Houses of worship" may hold religious services, indoors or outdoors, or provide services through audiovisual means, but may not exceed 25% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.

-d.
-"Large entertainment venues" may not operate.

-e.
-"Recreational facilities" may operate up to 25% capacity of any outdoor space on the premises but shall not permit patrons to enter any indoor portion of the facility except for the limited purpose of using the restroom or momentarily exiting/entering.
+- (1) Except as provided in the following paragraph, all "mass gatherings" of more than five (5) individuals are prohibited. - (2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions: - a.
+All "essential businesses," excluding those defined as a "retail space," may operate without capacity limitations but must limit operations to only those absolutely necessary to carry out essential functions. - b.
+"Essential businesses" identified as a "retail space" may operate up to 25% of the maximum capacity of any outdoor or enclosed space on the premises. - c.
+"Houses of worship" may hold religious services up to 100% of the maximum capacity of any outdoor or enclosed space on the premises but are strongly encouraged to limit indoor services to 25% capacity. - d.
+"Large entertainment venues" may not operate. - e.
+"Recreational facilities" may operate up to 25% of the maximum capacity of any outdoor space on the premises but shall not permit patrons to enter any indoor portion of the facility except for the limited purpose of using the restroom or momentarily exiting/entering.
 Employees may occupy the indoor portion of the facility only to the extent necessary to operate the outdoor portion.
 Notwithstanding the foregoing, amusement parks may not operate.

-f.
-"Bars and clubs" may not operate.

-g.
-"Food and drink establishments" may provide service in outdoor seating areas up to 25% occupancy, where applicable, but shall not permit patrons to enter any indoor portion of the premises except for the limited purpose of using the restroom or momentarily exiting/entering.
+Further, pools may operate up to 25% of the maximum capacity of any enclosed space on the premises so long as they are only used for physical therapy and socially distanced exercise. - f.
+"Bars and clubs" may not operate. - g.
+"Food and drink establishments" may operate up to 25% of the maximum capacity of any outdoor seating areas but shall not permit patrons to enter any indoor portion of the premises except for the limited purpose of using the restroom or momentarily exiting/entering.
 Employees may occupy the indoor portion of the premises only to the extent necessary to operate the outdoor portion.
 Tables must be spaced at least six feet apart, no more than six patrons may be seated at any single table, patrons must be seated in order to be served food or drink unless ordering food for carryout, and no bar or counter seating is permitted.
 "Food and drink establishments" may provide carryout service, or delivery service if otherwise permitted by law.
-Any "food and drink establishment" that is permitted to serve alcohol must close for inperson service by 9:00 p.m. and must remain closed until at least 4:00 a.m. but may continue to provide delivery service so long as no customers are permitted on the premises.
+Any "food and drink establishment" that is permitted to serve alcohol must close for in-person service by 9:00 p.m. and must remain closed until at least 4:00 a.m. but may continue to provide delivery service so long as no customers are permitted on the premises. - h.

-h.
 "Places of lodging" which have completed the NM Safe Certified training offered at https://nmsafecertified.org may operate up to 40% of maximum occupancy.
 All other "places of lodging" shall not operate at more than 25% of maximum occupancy.
 Further, and notwithstanding any other provision herein, any home, apartment, condominium, or other similar space that is offered as a vacation rental may operate but may not exceed five (5) guests.
-Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporaly housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy.
+Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporally housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy.

-i.
-"Close-contact businesses" may operate but may not exceed 25% of the maximum occupancy of any outdoor or enclosed space on the premises, as determined by the relevant fire marshal or fire department, or ten (10) customers inside the building at any given time.

-j.
-Any entity not identified above may operate but may not exceed 25% of the maximum occupancy of any outdoor or enclosed space on the premises, as determined by the relevant fire marshal or fire department.
+- i.
+"Close-contact businesses" may operate but may not exceed 25% of the maximum capacity of any outdoor or enclosed space on the premises or ten (10) customers inside the building at any given time. - j.
+Any entity not identified above may operate but may not exceed 25% of the maximum capacity of any outdoor or enclosed space on the premises.